netlore/OpenAKC/PLANNING.md

 **Blocking For 1.0 Release**

-* Code review, fix up input validation and more graceful error handling plus additional testing (initially for server & session).
+* IN PROGRESS - Code review, fix up input validation and more graceful error handling plus additional testing (initially for server & session).